Yoweri Museveni: 1985 Nairobi Agreement

-On 27 July 1985, subfactionalism within the Uganda People's Congress government led to a successful military coup against Obote by his former army commander, Lieutenant-General Tito Okello, an Acholi.
+On 27 July 1985, sub factionalism within the Uganda People's Congress government led to a successful military coup against Obote by his former army commander, Lieutenant-General Tito Okello, an Acholi.
 Museveni and the NRM/NRA were angry that the revolution for which they had fought for four years had been "hijacked" by the UNLA, which they viewed as having been discredited by gross human rights violations during Obote II.

-Despite these reservations, however, the NRM/NRA eventually agreed to peace talks presided over by a Kenyan delegation headed by President Daniel arap Moi.
+Despite these reservations, the NRM/NRA eventually agreed to peace talks presided over by a Kenyan delegation headed by President Daniel arap Moi.
 The talks, which lasted from 26 August to 17 December, were notoriously acrimonious and the resultant ceasefire broke down almost immediately.
-The final agreement, signed in Nairobi, called for a ceasefire, demilitarisation of Kampala, integration of the NRA and government forces, and absorption of the NRA leadership into the Military Council.
+The final agreement, signed in Nairobi, called for a ceasefire, demilitarization of Kampala, integration of the NRA and government forces, and absorption of the NRA leadership into the Military Council.
 These conditions were never met.

 Battle of Kampala

 While involved in the peace negotiations, Museveni was courting General Mobutu Sésé Seko of Zaire to forestall the involvement of Zairean forces in support of Okello's military junta.
-On 20 January 1986, however, several hundred troops loyal to Amin were accompanied into Ugandan territory by the Zairean military.
+On 20 January 1986, several hundred troops loyal to Amin were accompanied into Ugandan territory by the Zairean military.
 The forces intervened following secret training in Zaire and an appeal from Okello ten days previously.

 By 22 January, government troops in Kampala had begun to quit their posts en masse as the rebels gained ground from the south and south-west.

+Presidency

 Museveni was sworn in as president on 29 January.
-"This is not a mere change of guard, it is a fundamental change," said Museveni, after a ceremony conducted by British-born Chief Justice Peter Allen.
-Speaking to crowds of thousands outside the Ugandan parliament, the new president promised a return to democracy: "The people of Africa, the people of Uganda, are entitled to a democratic government.
-It is not a favour from any regime.
+"This is not a mere change of guard, it is a fundamental change", said Museveni, after a ceremony conducted by British-born Chief Justice Peter Allen.
+Speaking to crowds of thousands outside the Ugandan parliament, Museveni promised a return to democracy: "The people of Africa, the people of Uganda, are entitled to a democratic government.
+It is not a favor from any regime.
 The sovereign people must be the public, not the government."

 Rise to power: 1986–1996

 Political and economic regeneration

 Uganda began participating in an IMF Economic Recovery Program in 1987.
-Its objectives included the restoration of incentives in order to encourage growth, investment, employment, and exports; the promotion and diversification of trade with particular emphasis on export promotion; the removal of bureaucratic constraints and divestment from ailing public enterprises so as to enhance sustainable economic growth and development through the private sector and the liberalisation of trade at all levels.
+Its objectives included the restoration of incentives in order to encourage growth, investment, employment, and exports; the promotion and diversification of trade with particular emphasis on export promotion; the removal of bureaucratic constraints and divestment from ailing public enterprises so as to enhance sustainable economic growth and development through the private sector and the liberalization of trade at all levels.